 How can Vagisil help me?

 Vagisil is a local anesthetic (numbing) medication that works by blocking the nerve signals in your body.
-It is used to numb the skin or surfaces inside the mouth, nose, and throat.
 It also reduces the pain or discomfort of inserting medical instruments into the vagina or rectum such as a tube or speculum.
-Vagisil can also be used to decrease the amount of pain or discomfort caused by minor pain on a surface of the body.
+Vagisil can also be used to decrease the amount of pain or discomfort caused by minor pain on the surface of the body.

 Tell your doctor if you have/are: